botworld-wiki/beatburger.github.io/pages/starter-bots.md

 # Starter Bots

 ## Ram
-Description: "Charges head-first into battle and knocks its enemies all over the arena.
-High mobility and high damage."
+Charges head-first into battle and knocks its enemies all over the arena.
+High mobility and high damage.

-Role: "Chaser - Chasers are fast melee bots that are good at getting close to ranged enemies."
+Role: Chaser - Chasers are fast melee bots that are good at getting close to ranged enemies.

 ## Froggy
-Description: "A ranged bot with a slowing slime attack, powerful legs to leap away from enemies, and a devstating poison tank ultimate."
+A ranged bot with a slowing slime attack, powerful legs to leap away from enemies, and a devstating poison tank ultimate.

-Role: "Evader - Evaders are fast bots that are good at staying away from melee enemies."
+Role: Evader - Evaders are fast bots that are good at staying away from melee enemies.

 ## Thump
-Description: "A tough bot that leaps into the fray to protects its teammates."
+A tough bot that leaps into the fray to protects its teammates.

-Role: "Tank - Tank soak up damage and protect weaker bots."
+Role: Tank - Tank soak up damage and protect weaker bots.

 </div>